Frequently Asked Questions

 Who is involved in the Coalition?

 The Coalition is convened jointly by conservation NGOs WWF, TRAFFIC and the International Fund for Animal Welfare (IFAW).
-Launched with 21 companies in 2018, the Coalition now comprises 47 tech company members with operations across Africa, Asia, Europe, and the Americas.
+Launched with 21 companies in 2018, the Coalition now comprises 40 company members comprising more than 50 platforms.
 A full list of company members can be accessed here.
 The Coalition points of contact within each company are often policy staff responsible for environmental, social or governance issues.

 How do WWF, TRAFFIC and IFAW work with companies through the Coalition?